-The air temperature and humidity sensor frequently failed to update the values of temperature and humidity for a few 10-minute periods at a time, causing gaps in the data series.
+The air temperature and humidity sensor had some problem to update the values of temperature and humidity for a few 10-minute periods at a time, causing gaps in the data series.

 The water temperature sensor is part of the current profiler, the AquaDopp, and data recovery for water temperature is the same as for current profile data.